 - Power supply

 - Resistors (1kΩ x 2; 10kΩ; 47kΩ; 100kΩ; 680kΩ)

 - Capacitors (10pF; 0.1µF, 1µF, 10µF x 2)

 - Condenser mic

-- In the normal mode, we just open circuit the 5th pin (Control voltage pin) of 555 IC.
-But the most interesting fact we often neglect is that if a low frequency signal is applied to the 5th pin of 555 IC, pulse width modulation starts.
+- In the normal mode, we just open the circuit the 5th pin (Control voltage pin) of 555 IC.
+But the most interesting fact we often neglect is that if a low-frequency signal is applied to the 5th pin of 555 IC, pulse width modulation starts.

 - The output of the MIC is then fed to the transistor Q1 via a capacitor C1.
 This capacitor is used to remove the DC component of the signal.

 - Resistor R1 provides the necessary biasing to the condenser microphone.
-And the resistors R2 and R3 gives potential divider bias to BC547 transistor.
+And the resistors R2 and R3 give potential divider bias to the BC547 transistor.

-- The capacitor C2 and resistor R4 provides negative feedback to the transistor circuit which is essential for amplification.
+- The capacitor C2 and resistor R4 provide negative feedback to the transistor circuit which is essential for amplification.

-- The process of pulse width modulation starts and as we know the speaker does not respond to this much high frequency, it responses to the usual DC value of the modulated output.
+- The process of pulse width modulation starts and as we know the speaker does not respond to this high frequency, it responds to the usual DC value of the modulated output.
 Hence the audio signal gets amplified.

 Pin Outs of Timer IC 555 and Transistor Bc547

 Here, you get a brief idea about the 555 Timer IC Audio Amplifier Circuit.
 It is easy to make and can be used where audio amplification is required.